 - You must agree to make the monthly repayments via Direct Debit

-- Repayments will begin on the 15th of the first full month after final payment is made, as determined by us
+- Repayments will begin on the 1st of the first full month after the work has been completed.

 - You will receive a loan agreement which outlines all of your responsibilities, we recommend you read this in full.